 The database tables are the most important element in your blog or website.
 If you’re using WordPress, Drupal, Joomla, or any other platform, you need to have a clean database to make the connection between the website, and the stored information works properly.
 But, sometimes the database tables can be corrupted, and that is one of the common problems that cause an error establishing a database connection problem.

 In the last post, we’ve talked about how to solve the database connection problems, without taking the risk with any file.
-Today, I’ll show you with a clear tutorial how to repair a corrupted database tables, directly from the PHPMyAdmin dashboard.
+Today, I’ll show you with a clear tutorial how to repair a corrupted database table, directly from the PhpMyAdmin dashboard.

 Now, you get the phpMyAdmin dashboard, at the left sidebar.
 You will see your databases, just find the one that you want to repair.
 If you have a single blog or website, you will find a single database there.
 Just click on it and the linked tables will be shown on the right page.

 Your database tables are displayed now, your next step is repairing them at once.
 All you have to do is to scroll down and click the “check all” tables and select “Repair Table“, as below:

 As you can see it’s not a rocket science to repair the WordPress database tables or any other database.
 Make sure that you select the right database, and not be confused with the others.
 If you have multiple websites hosted on the same account, it’s recommended to create a memorable database prefix or name for each one.
 Thus, you can easily find your tables and avoid any mistake.

 You can’t know exactly the problem that caused the database table corruption.
 Sometimes, a wrong server configuration, or even, low-quality hosting can be the cause.